[11:00 AM] Behind the Campus

 “Yeah.”

-The guard crouched down, helping the young man try to sit up.
-Moments later, another young man—with brown eyes and slightly wavy hair—ran over.
+The guard crouched down, helping the young man sit up.
+Moments later, another student—with brown eyes and slightly wavy hair—ran over.

 “Raffy?”
 Akasa murmured weakly.